As a public sector organisation the

 - Government Procurement Service.

-We fully support the Scottish Government Suppliers' Charter with
+SDS fully supports the Scottish Government Suppliers'

 Read the Suppliers' Charter on the Scottish